dask/dask-ml/docs/source/hyper-parameter-search.rst

 * One hyperparameters that control optimal model architecture:
   ``hidden_layer_sizes``.
-This can take values that have 12 neurons; for example, 6 neurons in two layers or 4 neurons in 3 different layers.
+This can take values that have 12 neurons; for example, 6 neurons in two layers or 4 neurons in 3 layers.
 * Six hyperparameters that control finding the optimal model of a particular architecture.
 This includes hyperparameters like weight decay and various optimization parameters (including batch size, learning rate and momentum).